How do your students compare with the population?

 Enter marks as you go using the app or use the spreadsheet upload option.
 Get instant reports and download the data to share with colleagues.

 MERiT reports provide:

-- Excel downloads to import data to your SMS for further analysis.
+- Excel downloads to export data for further analysis

-Data manager/admins can upload students into MERiT and provide teachers with access
+Administrators can upload student information and provide teachers with access to MERiT

 MERiT closes for archiving – no more mark entry for this academic year but reports continue to be available when it reopens